evazhang720/ML_Titanic/Readme.md

 # Goal

->In this project, we will apply machine learning techniques to build the optimal model, find the most valuable predicators, and predict the probability of survival on the Titanic.
+>In this project, we will apply machine learning techniques to find the most valuable predicators and build the optimal model to predict the probability of survival on the Titanic.

 ### This notebook will show basc example of: